 Net quantity of contents.
 This is the total amount of medicine, number of ounces or grams, or number of tablets.

 What to do if an overdose happens

-If you read a medication label and still have questions, ask your health care provider, nurse, pharmacist, or other health care professional for advice.
+If you read a medicine label and still have questions, ask your healthcare provider, nurse, pharmacist, or other healthcare professional for advice.